tgiachi/neptune/PROTOCOL.md

 - Interfaces with a local vector node over serial/Bluetooth/USB.
 - Acts as a bridge between the Neptune mesh and the Internet.
 - Registers users and serves public keys.
+- Manages channel subscriptions and fans out messages to channel members.

 ---